-The multidisciplinary Department of Behavioral and Social Sciences includes Economics, Human Factors/Ergonomics, Military, Psychology, and Sociology, as well as important aspects of Safety Science and Security Science.
+The multidisciplinary Department of Human Factors, Safety and Social Sciences includes Economics, Human Factors/Ergonomics, Military, Psychology and Sociology, as well as important aspects of Safety Science and Security Science.

-It offers a multidisciplinary Master of Science in Human Factors as well as a Graduate Certificate in Human Factors, tailored to working professionals who want to better understand the interrelationship between humans and technology, environment and other system components as it relates to human performance, limitations and error in simple and complex systems.
+It offers a multidisciplinary Master of Science in Human Factors accredited by the Human Factors and Ergonomics Society (HFES) as well as a Graduate Certificate in Human Factors, tailored to working professionals who want to better understand the interrelationship between humans and technology, environment and other system components as it relates to human performance, limitations and error in simple and complex systems.

 The department also offers a Bachelor of Science in Safety Management with special emphasis on safety challenges in virtually every occupational setting, from aviation/aerospace, manufacturing, healthcare and construction to military and government.
-A Master of Science in Occupational Safety Management and a Graduate Certificate in Occupational Safety Management are offered as well.
-These programs aim to create world-class leaders, managers and practitioners who want to design safer workplaces, ensure employee wellness, conduct safety audits, and otherwise address industry hazards across a broad range of high reliability organization domains.
+A Master of Science in Occupational Safety Management — which received an international accreditation from the Accreditation Board for Engineering and Technology (ABET) — and a Graduate Certificate in Occupational Safety Management are offered as well.
+These programs aim to create world-class leaders, managers and practitioners who want to design safer workplaces, ensure employee wellness, conduct safety audits and otherwise address industry hazards across a broad range of high-reliability organization domains.

 Sociology and Psychology courses tie community and social organization and psychological principles to various professional fields.
 Economics courses make important connections regarding the way that individuals, groups, governments and businesses make resource allocations, and the consequences of those choices for people, nations and society.